evanwill/markdown-everywhere/content/3-md-reference.md

 ---
 title: Markdown Basics
 nav: Basics
-description: We instinctively organize documents using visual styles to represent heading, paragraphs, and other elements--Markdown provides a set of basic conventions to mark this semantic structure more formally, while keeping it simple.
+description: We instinctively organize documents using visual styles to represent headings, paragraphs, and other elements--Markdown provides a set of basic conventions to mark this semantic structure more formally, while keeping it simple.
 ---

 ## Headings